Contact Us | info@foundation.builders

 Construction Institute

-At Foundation Builders International’s our approach to vocational and business training has three areas of instruction for our student’s development.
+At Foundation Builders International, our approach to vocational and business training has three areas of instruction for our student's development.

 Part 1.
 Foundation Builders Institute of Construction Theory and Practices

 Institutes are established in countries where we have a scheduled construction management project or would like to develop construction management projects.
-See the flow chart labeled Foundation Builders International and Foundation Builders Institute for the full picture of the modules covered by our students.
-Upon receiving their Institute Certificate, our students will are hired on the construction projects in jobs suited to their certificate to gain valuable on the job training, while being paid at or better than the prevailing wage for the country where the project is under construction.
+See the flow chart labeled Foundation Builders International and Foundation Builders Institute for the complete picture of the modules covered by our students.
+Upon receiving their Institute Certificate, our students will be hired on construction projects in jobs suited to their certificate to gain valuable on-the-job training.
+They will be paid at or better than the prevailing wage for the country where the project is under construction.
 The following course outline represents all Foundation Builders can offer.
-We tailor the course schedule to address the tarining that is most needed in a location to equip the people for immediate employment.
+We tailor the course schedule to address the training needed in a location to equip the people for immediate employment.

 School of Construction